HSOFEUP/431homework/431-2017_assignment-2.md

 Question 2
 ==========

-Please answer **exercise 1.50** from Section 1.9 of the Diez et al. *OpenIntro Stats 3* text, which is described in the [Course Syllabus](https://thomaselove.github.io/431syllabus/).
-The question we want you to answer is entitled "Mix-and-match" and asks you to describe the distributions in three histograms, then match them to box plots.
+Please answer **question 1.50** from the Diez et al. *OpenIntro Stats 3* text, which is described in the [Course Syllabus](https://thomaselove.github.io/431syllabus/).

 Question 3
 ==========

 A study of 100 subjects unfortunately contained 5 people with missing data.
 This was coded as `99` in the data set.
-Assume that the true value for the mean is 45, and for the standard deviation is 5.6, with a minimum of 16 and maximum of 65, based on treating these `99` values as if they were `NA`s.
-If the statistician instead went ahead and analyzed the data as if the `99`s were real, would it make the following parameter estimates *larger*, *smaller* or *stay the same*?
+Assume that the true value for the mean is 45, and for the standard deviation is 5.6, with a minimum of 16 and maximum of 65.
+If the statistician went ahead and analyzed the data as if the `99`s were real, would it make the following parameter estimates *larger*, *smaller* or *stay the same*?

 1. The mode, or most commonly observed value
 2. The median